Instant Interview

 • Do the 4-4-4 breathing if you feel your heart rate climbing

 One reframe that helps: nerves and excitement produce the same physiological response.
 Before you walk in, tell yourself you're excited, not nervous.
 It sounds trivial; the research on it is not.
-Studies from Harvard Business School found that telling yourself "I am excited" measurably improved performance under pressure compared to telling yourself to calm down.
+Research from Harvard Business School found that telling yourself "I am excited" measurably improved performance under pressure compared to telling yourself to calm down.

 In the Room (or on the Call)